RimshaAzmat/RimshaAzmat/README.md

-# Welcome to My GitHub Profile!
+# Welcome to My GitHub Profile :)

-## About Me
+##Proffessional Summary
-I'm a passionate DevOps engineer with a strong background in Jenkins, WordPress, AWS, and Git.
-I thrive on enhancing software development processes through automation, cloud computing, and CI/CD methodologies.
-Always eager to learn and grow, I actively seek opportunities to expand my skill set and contribute to innovative solutions.
+DevOps engineer with hands-on experience in Jenkins, WordPress, AWS, Azure, and Git.
+Passionate about enhancing software development efficiency through automation, cloud services, and CI/CD.
+Dedicated to continuous learning and applying new technologies to improve organizational processes.
+Experienced with SUMO and proficient in designing and implementing algorithms and models for machine learning and artificial intelligence projects.

 ## Skills
 - **Programming Languages:** C/C++, SQL, Python